e-droid/ecommerce-showcase/README.md

 # ecommerce-showcase
-This is an ecommerce site made to showcase my skills with front-end development.
+This is an ecommerce site made to showcase my skills with front-end development with help from Easy Tuttorials on Youtube.
+It uses basic HTML, custom CSS, and Javascript to function.
+It features a a login page, landing page, and  an example of a shopping cart.
+All the pages are interconnected together so it feels like at functioning website.
+Any job requests please email @ eboaboakye@gamil.com.